Haywood Hospital, Stoke-on-Trent

 Card from my Daughter

-I still treasure the get well card my then ten year old daughter gave to me when she visited for the first time.
+I still treasure the card my then ten year old daughter gave to me when she visited for the first time.
 Olivia had been deliberately held back from visiting me for the eight weeks while I was in critical care, followed by two weeks on a neurosurgery ward.
 It was (I consider rightly) felt that if I hadn’t survived, my family didn’t want her last memories of me to have been in my vastly diminished and confused state.

 My Experiences of the Broadfield Ward

-The Haywood Hospital was fabulous; the staff were great, the rooms / wards were comfortable and the food was fine.
+- The Haywood Hospital was fabulous.
+The staff were great, the rooms / wards were comfortable, and the food was fine.

-The term recovery was confusing for me, as I wrongly interpreted recovery as meant returning to how I was prior to my injury.
+- The term recovery was confusing for me, I wrongly interpreted recovery as meant returning to how I was prior to my injury.
 Having some modest expectations aligned to the term recovery might have helped me feel like I was making progress.

-I hadn’t realised how much apologising I was doing for memory related matters; I found it very difficult to stop myself, but I needed to be told (by Ruth).
+- I hadn’t realised how much apologising I was doing for memory related matters; I found it very difficult to stop myself, but I needed to be told (by Ruth).

-It’s similar with the names for the University Hospital North Midlands or the Royal Stoke Hospital or the City General – it always ended up being “the hospital near to Newcastle.”
+- It’s similar with the names for the University Hospital North Midlands or the Royal Stoke Hospital or the City General – it always ended up being “the hospital near to Newcastle.”
 I imagine it may be understood by the clinical professionals, but for myself (and my mother), it was an area of misunderstanding.

-More appointments with rehabilitation consultants would have been helpful in steering me on my recovery journey and giving me practical advice.
+- More appointments with rehabilitation consultants would have been helpful in steering me on my recovery journey, and giving me practical advice.
 There needed to be three of Dr Alex Ball – she was special. 🙂

 My Broadfield Ward Diary Entries

-I kept a daily diary during my recovery period on the Broadfield ward, I’ve transcribed the entries below.
+I kept a daily diary during my recovery period on the Broadfield ward; I’ve transcribed the entries below.

 Friday 2nd October 2015